Skip to main content

 const {

-permissionStatus, // 'granted' | 'denied' | 'undetermined'
+permissionStatus, // 'granted' | 'denied' | 'undetermined' | 'loading'

-isPushEnabled, // User preference toggle (e.g., from settings)
+isPushEnabled, // User preference toggle

-notifications, // Array of recently received notifications
+notifications, // Array of received notifications (last 50)

 unreadCount, // Number of unread notifications